ddubny/ddubny.github.io/_pages/about.md

 <img src="https://github.com/ddubny/ddubny.github.io/blob/main/images/aboutme/knowlege.JPG?raw=true" style="height: auto; width: 100%;" >

 ◾ Library and Information Science
-Digital Curation Computational Social Science.
+Digital Curation{: .notice--red} Computational Social Science{: .notice--green}
 As a first discipline, this is how I got into information technology.
 In particular, I am interested in Digital Curation and Computational Social Science.
 ◾ It started as a way to help a student government partner who was depressed.
 I currently use it to analyze behavioral and Physiological data.
 ◾ It will help me design the research.
 Plus, I can use Big-data analytics and Machine Learning method.
 ◾ It is a specialized career within informatics.
 It's about gathering the data what I need, storytelling it, and putting it into meaningful visualizations.